 The Audit and Governance Committee provides independent assurance on the adequacy of the Council's risk, governance and assurance environment.
-All political parties are represented on the Audit and Governance Committee.
+Representation on the Audit and Governance Committee during 2022/23 was based on the political make-up of the Council.
 The Committee monitors the Corporate Risk Register which includes the mitigating actions that has been taken for the Council to manage the risks to achieving its objectives.
 Full details of this is available on the Council's website on the link below: